 The Genomic Prescribing System (GPS) was developed within the University of Chicago as an innovative tool to address many of these barriers.
 Patients are preemptively genotyped for clinically relevant single nucleotide polymorphisms (SNPs).
 The GPS then uses this genotype data to provide the patient’s physician with evidence-based, concise, actionable information (“consults”) when medications affected by these SNPs are prescribed.
 This approach eliminates the need to order specific genetic tests at the time a drug is prescribed and gives the physician access to the relevant information at the time of prescribing.
 Initial studies showed the feasibility of GPS integration into the clinical workflow with robust physician acceptance.

-The role of race in making pharmacogenomic recommendations is important because the benefit of recommendations for minority patients based on genetic associations found in European ancestry patients is unclear.
+The role of African-Americans in pharmacogenomic research is important because the benefit of recommendations for minority patients based on genetic associations found in European ancestry patients is unclear.
 Population-based studies in African Americans have shown that European-specific SNPs are not always present in African Americans, while African–American specific SNPs, although present, may not be predictive in European populations.
 As a result, more pharmacogenomics recommendations that are representative of all populations are needed to provide the most accurate genotype-guided therapy.
-Warfarin is a prime opportunity for translation into race specific pharmacogenomic interventions.
-Evidence has demonstrated differences by race in the effects of pharmacogenomic prescribing and how to improve prescribing guidance by race.
+Warfarin is a prime opportunity for translation into pharmacogenomic interventions.
+Evidence has demonstrated differences among European and African ancestry populations in the effects of pharmacogenomic prescribing.
 The seminal clinical trials of genotype guided warfarin dosing the European ancestry EU-PACT study, showed clinical benefit to genotype guided warfarin dosing, but the mixed ancestry COAG study did not.
-Strikingly, the COAG study showed harm to African Americans receiving genotype-guided therapy, raising broad concerns about precision medicine for African Americans.
+Strikingly, the COAG study showed harm to African Americans receiving genotype-guided therapy.
 We responded by showing that no African American specific SNPs were included in the genotype guided arm, so many African Americans would have been misclassified.
-This shows that refining the information provided to clinicians to give race specific recommendations is critical to delivering truly individualized precision medicine to African Americans.
+This shows that refining the information provided to clinicians to give specific recommendations is critical to delivering truly individualized precision medicine to African Americans.